 Top the pizza crust with the prepared pizza sauce, sauteed veggies, and cashew Parmesan cheese (optional).
 I also like to add chopped black olives.

-*Soak red lentils for at least 4 hours, ideally for 8-12 hours.
+*Soak red lentils in water for at least 4 hours, ideally for 8-12 hours.
 If you don't soak your lentils, you will need to add more water when blending (about 3/4 cup instead of 1/2 cup).

 **You can find the recipe for Parmesan cheese here.